 Point out the faces of the customers as they wait to be fed their treat.
 Talk about how they might be feeling and why.

-Health & Fitness: fine motor skills
+- Skills: Thinking & Reasoning: part-whole relationships, Creativity: imagination, making new creations, Health & Fitness: fine motor skills